-4.2.2.4 Damaged Timber

-Where the regional manager determines that timber in a cutting authority area is suddenly and severely damaged, then notwithstanding Section 4.2.2.1, 4.2.2.2, 4.2.2.3, 4.2.2.3.1 and 4.2.2.3.2 the log grade percentages for the cutting authority area being appraised or reappraised may be estimated from available site-specific information.
+- 1. The log grade percentage is the percentage by volume that a log grade is of the total net cruise volume for the species of timber being considered. - 2.
+Where the regional executive director determines that timber in a cutting authority area is suddenly and severely damaged, then the log grade percentages for the cutting authority area being appraised or reappraised may be estimated from available site-specific information.